-If you own a small business and have noticed that some of your Google reviews are either missing or have been removed, you are not alone.
+SERP monitoring is not the only essential part of your SEO efforts if you own a small business.
+Google reviews play a big part in showing up in the local pack.
+Have you noticed that some of your Google reviews are either missing or have been removed?
+You are not alone.
 Business owners have been complaining about this for the last year or so.
 If you have experienced this issue, you may be wondering why aren’t my Google reviews showing up?

 As you know, Google reviews have a huge impact on your business.
 Your reviews not only affect your reputation but also how you rank in Google Maps.
 Business owners work hard to get clients to leave reviews, so when one goes missing, it’s a big deal.
 This year, some business owners have seen numerous reviews go missing, not just a few.

 If you’re in this situation, it’s helpful to know that in most cases there is a reason why.
 These are the biggest reasons why your Google reviews aren’t showing up.

 So, Why Aren’t My Google Reviews Showing UP?

 The main reason why Google reviews don’t get published is that they don’t meet Google’s guidelines for reviews.
 You should review the guidelines to see if you notice any patterns in the reviews that you see published and the ones you don’t.

 It might seem like they are randomly choosing some reviews over others, but in most cases, unpublished reviews are rejected because Google’s automated filters flagged them for some reason.
 Here are a few of the most common reasons why.

 1. The review was posted using the same IP address as your business.

 One of the ways Google flags fake reviews is by filtering out reviews that are posted using the same IP address the business owner uses.
 Google considers reviewing your own business a conflict of interest.
 Thus, if the person leaving a review posts a review while they are at your business location, it may be flagged.